-- Increases flexibility and reduces joints pain.
+- Increases flexibility and reduces joint pain.

 - Reduces stress by decreasing the flow of cortisol.

-- Enhance the release of endorphin (feel good or happiness hormone).
+- Enhance the release of endorphin (feel-good or happiness hormone).

 - Open up sinuses and mucous membranes.

-- Helps for malaria treatment.
+- Helps with malaria treatment.

 - Helps to burn calories.